JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `getMinStake`

-Get the minimum stake of CLNY required to mine
+Get the minimum stake of CLNY required to mine.